 There are three major species of termites in Southeast Texas.
 The two more common species both live underground and are called "subterranean termites."
 The Eastern subterranean termite (Reticulitermes flavipes) is shown here.
 We also get the Formosan subterranean termite (Coptotermes formosanus), which is slightly less common but somewhat more destructive.

 Both of these species live underground in large, highly-organized colonies.
 They live in the ground, but they eat wood.
-This necessitates building mud shelter tubes between the soil and the wood if there is any space between the two because they can't tolerate the drier air outside of the mud shelter tube.
+This necessitates building mud shelter tubes out of their feces between the soil and the wood.
+They travel inside of these tunnels because they can’t tolerate outside air or light.
 It is estimated that there are as many as 70 termite colonies per acre in our part of the state.